 A lot of countries worth doing business in make obtaining a visa relatively easy these days.
 Europe is full of countries that offer entrepreneur visas for people starting companies there.

 Asia is even more open to businesses, as well as those who merely wish to live here without actually running an Asia-based company.
 Location-independent business owners with companies incorporated outside of Asia can easily live here while paying taxes overseas or running an offshore company.

-If you’re feeling a bit adventurous, Cambodia offers the ability to extend a tourist visa to a one-year business visa for $300, allowing you the opportunity to come and go as you please.
+If you’re feeling a bit adventurous, Cambodia offers the ability to extend a tourist visa to a one-year business visa for around $35, allowing you the opportunity to come and go as you please.

-And if you want to settle down in one place, Malaysia’s MM2H visa program is among the most straightforward on earth.
-Singapore also offers qualified business owners the chance to become resident there and even work toward citizenship, although you will be required to pay taxes to qualify.
+And if you want to settle down in one place, Malaysia’s MM2H visa program is among the most straightforward.
+Singapore also offers qualified business owners the chance to become residents there and even work toward citizenship, although you will be required to pay taxes to qualify.